tokiclover/dotfiles/README.md

 * ipr: is script to generate iptables net rules;
 * iru: is an '/etc/local.d/ipr.start' svc script to ease ipr and ipb start up if an iface is up;
 * kvm: is a script to ease kvm loadind with a few default option;
-* ldev: is a script to add/remove loop back devices;
+* lbd: is a script to add/remove loop back devices;
 * mkstg4: a stage4 maker scripts with squashed (system and/or local) directories;
 * soundon.user: an oss4 user soundon script;
 * term'*': terminal colors display scripts;
-* vtmps: an init svc scripts which can put several directories (var/{log,run,lock}..) into tmpfs.
+* vtmps.initd: an init svc which can put several directories (var/{log,run,lock}..) into tmpfs.

 [my-zsh]: https://github.com/tokiclover/oh-my-zsh
 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh